OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 The problem of this approach is that (a) it can not work with count data, (b) it assumes that ALL or equaly sampled occurrences of the phenomena are available.
-If this is not the case, the function `sparr::spattemp.density` would produce a biased estimate of the density of mosquitos.
+If this is not the case, the function `sparr::spattemp.density` would also produce a biased estimate of the density of mosquitos.

 Ensemble Machine Learning, on the other hand, can help produce unbiased estimate of